 Your platelet count may go up if you live at a high altitude or have recently exercised strenuously.
 Your platelet count may go down if you are about to have a menstrual period, are pregnant, or are taking birth control pills.

-Certain drugs can also affect your platelet count.
+Certain medicines can also affect your platelet count.

 How do I get ready for this test?

 You should avoid strenuous exercise before the test.
-If you are a woman, let your doctor know if you may be pregnant or are having your period.
-Also be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+If you are a woman, let your healthcare provider know if you may be pregnant or are having your period.
+Also be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.